ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 defined by class network arguments ``classes`` and ``reflections``.
-You may find the terms averaging and stacking used interchangeably in this context, so know that averaging does not always imply *arithmetic mean*,
+You may find the terms averaging and stacking used interchangeably in this context, so know that averaging does not always imply *arithmetic mean*.

 Some averaging techniques, those subclassing ``AligningAverager2D`` have distinct ``alignment`` and ``averaging`` stages.
-Others such as Expectation-Maximization may perform these internally and provide only an opaque ``averages`` stage.
+Others such as expectation-maximization (EM) may perform these internally and provide only an opaque ``averages`` stage.

 .. mermaid::